Winter Maintenance Resources

 • A plan to deal with ice when it is too cold for salt to work (around -10°C)

-Attach to salt storage bins and on salt buckets as a reminder about responsible salt use.
+Attach to salt storage containers as a reminder about responsible salt use.
+Complete online form to request your stickers.

 • 8 inches x 6 inches